What’s the best way to pay off credit card debt? Psst! The Debt Lasso Method

 So, if you have a 0% balance transfer card with a $12,000 limit for 18 months and you transfer $11,650 and with a transfer fee of 3%, you’ll have about a $12,000 balance to pay off over 18 months without being charged a penny more.
 Some card issuers, though, may charge an annual fee.

 Note: Watch out for the fee hike!
-Many of these cards hike your fee to much higher rates than market rate when the introductory period ends.
+Many of these cards hike your fee for much higher rates than market-rate when the introductory period ends.
 So, put a reminder on your calendar to look for a new card two months prior to the introductory period ending if you think you won’t be able to pay off your balance before the introductory period ends.

 What’s the best balance transfer credit card?

 Finding the best balance transfer card is like finding the perfect mate.
 Each card is different, and your situation is different than everyone else.
 You may have a high credit score and find it easy to qualify for a great card with 0% interest for 18 months.
 You may have a huge credit card balance on multiple cards and find it hard to get one credit card to give you enough credit to transfer all of your credit cards to one.
 You may have a low credit score and find it difficult to get a 0% offer.